atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/conditional-logic.md

 SELECT name,
 	numfriends,
 	CASE
-		WHEN location = ‘San Francisco’ THEN ‘West’
+		WHEN location = 'San Francisco' THEN 'West'
-		WHEN location = ‘Los Angeles’ THEN ‘West’
+		WHEN location = 'Los Angeles' THEN 'West'
-		WHEN location = ‘New York’ THEN ‘East
+		WHEN location = 'New York' THEN 'East'
-		ELSE ‘Other’
+		ELSE 'Other'
 	END AS Region
 FROM facebook;
 ```